brickfrog/hugo-PaperModulo/README.md

 <h1 align=center>Hugo PaperModulo </h1>

-A fork of a [fork](https://github.com/reorx/hugo-PaperModX) of a ["fork"](https://github.com/adityatelange/hugo-PaperMod) of [PaperMod](https://github.com/nanxiaobei/hugo-paper).
+A fork of a [fork](https://github.com/reorx/hugo-PaperModX) of a ["fork"](https://github.com/adityatelange/hugo-PaperMod) of [Paper](https://github.com/nanxiaobei/hugo-paper).
 What other Mod themed names remain?

 <br>

 But in all seriousness, thanks [reorx](https://www.github.com/reorx/) and [adityatelange](https://github.com/adityatelange/) for your themes.
 This is primarily a personal tweak to get used to editing hugo for my own site.
 See: https://justin.vc for an example of this theme.

-If you're not a fan of my aesthetics, I'd recommend sticking with PaperMod and integrating any changes using the layouts / feel free to copy how I added Utterances, for example.
+If you're not a fan of my aesthetics, I'd recommend sticking with [PaperMod](https://github.com/adityatelange/hugo-PaperMod) and integrating any changes using the layouts / feel free to copy how I added Utterances, for example.

 <br>